 Costa Rican Gallo Pinto Recipe

-This Costa Rican gallo pinto recipe is traditionally served at breakfast alongside eggs, coffee and tortillas.
+This Costa Rican gallo pinto recipe is a traditional Costa Rican dish served at breakfast alongside eggs, coffee, and homemade tortillas.
 We combine black beans and white rice with red bell pepper, cilantro, onion and Salsa Lizano.
 Perfectly pura vida!

 About This Recipe